Personal Injury Case Checklist

 License Plate Information

-• If a police officer has come to the accident scene, be sure to ask if a report of the accident will be prepared and where and when it will be available.
-If the officer does not intend to prepare a report, be sure to request the officer's name and badge number for later contact.
+• If a police officer arrives at the accident scene, inquire about preparing an accident report and its availability, including the location and time.
+If the officer does not intend to create a report, request their name and badge number for future reference.

 Photographs

-• If you were a pedestrian, take photos of the crosswalk or the location where you crossed at a street or where you were standing, walking, jogging, at the time of your accident.
+• If you were a pedestrian, photograph the crosswalk or the spot where you were crossing, standing, walking, or jogging at the time of the accident.

-• Take the name, address, and telephone number of any potential witness and save this information someplace where it will not be lost.
+• Collect the name, address, and phone number of any potential witnesses and store this information securely to prevent its loss.

 Property Damage

-• Obtain written and dated repair estimates from a minimum of two repair facilities, at least one of which you selected without insurance company suggestion.
+• Ensure you secure written and dated repair estimates from at least two repair facilities, with at least one being a choice independent of the insurance company's recommendation.

 Slip and Fall Accident Checklist